TOMMY-FRANCO/RateSkillz/README.md

 Turn Your Skills Into Stats

-Create your personalized player card, get rated by friends, and watch your stats rise as you level up.
+Create your personalised player card, get rated by friends and watch your stats rise as you level up.

 © RatingSkill.com - All rights reserved.